 - How should our renewed understanding of the relationship between health and wealth shape the government’s levelling up agenda?

 - How can we bolster efforts to level up education, skills and employment prospects for young people, laying the foundations for inclusive growth over generations?

 - How do we deliver a green industrial revolution while ensuring vulnerable communities are not left behind again?

-Join us to discuss these questions with our network of mayoral and local government practitioners, academics, business, think tank and charity leaders.
-We will examine these new and evolving challenges facing families, business and policy makers, and identify innovative solutions for inclusive growth in an era of heightened uncertainty and insecurity.
+We welcomed our network of mayoral and local government practitioners, academics, business, think tank and charity leaders.
+Together, we examined these new and evolving challenges facing families, business and policy makers, and identify innovative solutions for inclusive growth in an era of heightened uncertainty and insecurity.